 Discussion

 A number of genes encoding transport proteins involved in the disposition of TDF have been known to be polymorphic [6, 7, 10].
 This is the first study exploring the potential relationship between SNPs of genes encoding transport proteins involved in the biodisposition of TDF and risk of kidney tubular injury in HIV infected patients as defined by LMW proteinuria (RBPCR).
 Since its approval in 2001, TDF have found extensive use across a broad range of HIV and Hepatitis B patient cohorts, with its efficacy and safety well established by a number of studies [14, 17].
 Nonetheless, a small proportion of patients develop severe renal tubular toxicity (Fanconi syndrome), and about 6-22% of patients reportedly have subclinical KTD [18-20].
 Previous studies have suggested possession of genotype CC at position 24 of the ABCC2 (MRP2, rs717620) gene [6-8], ABCC10 (MRP7, rs9349256, and rs2125739) [10] including the extended haplotype ABCC10-ABCC2 (GGC-CGTC) [10] in addition to age , and low body weight as potential determinants of KTD in HIV positive patients exposed to TDF.
-In these studies, KTD was defined by a composite of serum and urinary parameters.
-In this report, we confirm the association between ABCC2 24CC and KTD, and observed a non-significant association for polymorphisms in MRP7 and OAT4 genes.

-Our finding of reduced KTD risk with the ABCC2 24CC (rs717620) SNP is not consistent with reports from previous studies [6-8].
-These reports showed increased risk of KTD with possession of this genotype.
-It is noteworthy however that they utilised a different surrogate marker of tubular injury (discussed elsewhere in this report) than the one used in this study.
-Conversely, a recent study carried out exclusively in a prospective Japanese cohort of HIV positive patients failed to establish association between the ABCC2 24CC (rs717620) SNP, and risk of KTD.
+In these studies, KTD was defined by a composite of serum and urinary parameters, based around estimated glomerular filtration rate, and tubular proteinuria.
+Another recent study carried out exclusively in a prospective Japanese cohort of HIV positive patients failed to establish any association between the ABCC2 24CC (rs717620) SNP, and risk of KTD.
 It is noteworthy that this study utilised eGFR (<60mls/min/1.73m2) as a diagnostic marker for kidney dysfunction [21].

+In contrast, we observed that subjects with elevated urinary RBP were less likely to carry ABCC2 24CC.
+A number of factors could have accounted for this discrepancy, including the limited size of our study.
+Most importantly, KTD has previously been defined using different surrogate markers of tubular injury, whereas we elected to study urinary RBP ratio (which has potential benefits as a putative tubular biomarker).
 How the mode of characterisation of KTD explains the difference in outcome between our report and previous studies is uncertain.
-The novelty of our report is both in its finding of significant association between ABCC2 24CC (rs717620), and LMW proteinuria-defined KTD as well as its possible protective effect in this cohort of patients.
 Mechanistic studies [22-24] have established MRP4 (ABCC4) and MRP7 (ABCC10) [10] but not MRP2 (ABCC2) as efflux transporters of TDF.
-However, previous pharmacogenetic studies including ours have consistently observed associations between ABCC2 (MRP2, rs717620) and not ABBC4 (MRP4) genotypes and KTD in TDF-exposed patients.
+However, previous pharmacogenetic studies including ours have observed associations between ABCC2 (MRP2, rs717620) and not ABBC4 (MRP4) genotypes and KTD in TDF-exposed patients.
 Suggested explanations for this paradox include the fact that ABCC2 (MRP2) may be in linkage disequilibrium with ABCC4 (MRP4) [7]; possession of the ABBC2 24 CC (MRP2) genotype may lead to less efficient tenofovir excretion from tubular cells [7] with the potential for TFV accumulation within kidney tubular cells; possession of ABCC2 24 CC (rs717620) genotype may influence the transport of a yet to be identified factor that impacts on TDF induced KTD [7].
-In addition to the above, we also hypothesise that ABCC2 24 CC (MRP2, rs717620) may be a haplotype tagging SNP.